 Step #9: Make a Choice

 In the second round of negotiations, you might actually meet vendors and interview them in person.
-This way, they will provide you with further answers to the questions not listed in your RFP for ecommerce website and maybe even present a demo.
+This way, they will provide you with further answers to the questions not listed in your RFP for the ecommerce website and maybe even present a demo.
 Discuss the pricing and the terms of agreement, and make a final decision.

 Apart from your project overview, its description and pricing expectation, the timeline, a B2B ecommerce RFP should include a list of questions towards an ecommerce platform vendor.
 Organize them in a spreadsheet or in a Word document.
 You might place a separate scoring column for RFP ecommerce platform vendors to evaluate the answers as you review them.